 Developer Demand and Industry Adoption

-According to developer surveys and job boards, frontend developer demand for React skills continues to make it the most in-demand framework in 2025.
+According to developer surveys and job boards, frontend developer demand for React skills continues to make it the most in-demand framework.
 Its balance of flexibility, performance, and scalability keeps it ahead of competitors.
 Companies prefer React not only for small projects but also for large enterprise-scale applications.

 Potential Downsides